 The all-rounded brand showed no signs of slowing down, solidifying their top spot in the beauty industry using sufficient research even with other luxury brands clamouring for consumer attention.
 With data supporting their every move, NYX Cosmetics is able to gain leverage and strategise accordingly to determine where they stand in the shimmery and glitzy world of cosmetics.

 Want to understand your consumers and tap into the cosmetic industry for your online store?
 Drop us an email at firstname.lastname@example.org and we’ll be in touch!

-The data above was obtained from Omnilytics, real-time retail data platform.
+The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 1st April 2018 to 19th May 2018.